maxiattiogbe/ineed/README.md

 ## Description

-A website that allows university students to easily exchange items with each other on campus.
+A simple social media website that allows university students to easily exchange items with each other on campus.

 ## External Packages